500 signatures reached

 To: Minister of Business, Innovation and Employment Stuart Nash

 Space for Peace

-To immediately suspend Rocket Lab launches of military payloads which contribute to the weaponisation of space and ongoing warfare on Earth.
+To immediately suspend Rocket Lab launches of military payloads which contribute to the militarisatisation of Space and ongoing warfare on Earth.

 This petition asks the Government to refuse consent for Space industry activities which contribute to organised international warfare and the weaponisation of Space.

 In March this year Rocket Lab launched a US military Space Missile Defense Command payload 'Gunsmoke-J' which will be used for 'warfare combat targeting purposes'.

 It’s highly likely that the 'Gunsmoke-J' launch could have breached the New Zealand Nuclear Free Zone Disarmament and Arms Control Act (1987), because technological warfare systems in Space will include nuclear weapons.

 In addition, it could have violated the 'Approach to payload assessments under OSHAA 2019' which states that the NZ government will not approve 'payloads with the intended end use of harming, interfering with or destroying other space craft or systems on Earth.'